WHO WE ARE

 We have five part-time staff members and a team of 40 volunteers.

-Four of our advice workers are Office of the Immigration Services Commission (OISC) qualified – our senior Advice Worker to OISC level 3.
+Four of our advice workers are Office of the Immigration Services Commission (OISC) qualified – with three holding OISC Level 3.

 We hold an Advice Quality Standard mark.